OpenNebula/docs/source/integration/system_interfaces/python.rst

 PyONE: Open Nebula Python Bindings
 ==================================

 PyOne is an implementation of Open Nebula XML-RPC bindings in Python.
-It has been designed as a wrapper for the XML-RPC methods, with some basic helpers.
+It has been designed as a wrapper for the :ref:`XML-RPC methods <api>`, with some basic helpers.
 This means that you should be familiar with the XML-RPC API and the XML formats returned by the OpenNebula core.
-As stated in the XML-RPC documentation, you can download the XML Schemas (XSD) here.
+As stated in the :ref:`XML-RPC documentation <api>`, you can download the :ref:`XML Schemas (XSD) here <api_xsd_reference>`.

 API Documentation
 ================================================================================